 Dust Devils on Earth and Mars

 This field study will produce a comprehensive, unbiased suite of measurements to determine how dust devil initiation, physical characteristics, and development reflect the convective and mesoscale atmospheric environment in which they form.
 We are looking for empirical relationships between Earth dust devil physical characteristics and conditions within the planetary boundary layer at both the micro- and mesoscale at topographically-distinct field sites (PI Lori Fenton, SETI).
 As a Co-I, I am utilizing an array of high spatial resolution digital cameras to capture the spatial and temporal evolution of dust devils during our team field campaigns.
-See our latest abstract.
+See a recent abstract here.

 Remote, In Situ, and Synchrotron Studies for Science and Exploration 2 (RISE2)